ujjwalagrawal17/ujjwalagrawal17/README.md

 ### Hi there 👋

 I am Ujjwal, an engineer who loves learning, talking about new technologies and solving real world problems.
-I am currently working on my startup [CodeNicely](https://codenicely.in/) and have worked earlier with many startups, non-profits and enterprises including [Walmart Labs](https://www.walmartlabs.com/) and [Wikimedia Foundation](http://wikimediafoundation.org/).
+I am currently working on my startup [CodeNicely](https://codenicely.in/) and have worked earlier with many startups, some non-profits and enterprises including [Walmart Labs](https://www.walmartlabs.com/) and [Wikimedia Foundation](http://wikimediafoundation.org/).

 If you need some help or you have an interesting collaboration opportunity for me, feel free to reach out and we will take it from there.